ghurault/personal-website/README.md

 The website is deployed to my user GitHub pages.

 It is automatically updated after pushing to this repository.
-This is implemented using GitHub Actions as described [here](https://www.jameswright.xyz/post/deploy-hugo-academic-using-githubio/).
+The implementation is inspired by [this blog post](https://www.jameswright.xyz/post/deploy-hugo-academic-using-githubio/), using [GitHub Actions for Hugo](https://github.com/peaceiris/actions-hugo).

 ### Editing the content